percevalw/pygetsource/README.md

 return e + d
 ```

-Notice how the `else` statement is added to the `elif` statement, yet the two programs are functionally equivalent.
+Notice how the `else` statement was added to the `elif` statement, yet the two programs are functionally equivalent.

 ## When is this useful ?

-`pygetsource` proves useful when you need to recover the source code from a `.pyc` file, or when a function is created through an eval statement or lambda syntax, since for the latter, Python versions earlier than 3.11 do not store the exact character offset of the function in the source code, making it hard to retrieve the lambda source code.
+`pygetsource` proves useful when you need to recover the source code from a `.pyc` file, or when you want to get the source code of a function created through an eval statement or a lambda syntax.
+Indeed, running `inspect.getsource` fail in the latter case since the origin file of the function is either not available, or Python does not provide the exact boundaries, which are required in the case of lambda functions.

 ## Alternatives